richmondu/face_pay/README.md

   A certain portion of yearly bonuses will also be transferred automatically.

   <b>Employees will be allowed to configure how much of their salary will automatically be transfered to their digital wallets every payday</b>.

-- <b>IoT Kiosks</b>

-  The face recognition solution will be deployed in kiosks located in each stores inside ADB.
-  The kiosk is a touch-screen monitor that is connected to ADB's private servers and can be accessed and controlled remotely by the IT department for management and monitoring.